glynnforrest/Crutches/README.md

 # Crutches
-## A PHP library to manipulate images
+## A PHP utility library

 [![Build Status](https://travis-ci.org/glynnforrest/Crutches.png)](https://travis-ci.org/glynnforrest/Crutches)

 ## Intro

-Crutches is a collection of utility classes for php
+Crutches is a collection of utility classes for PHP for every day problems, such as dealing with strings, numbers, arrays and words.

+### Classes included in Crutches

+* DotArray for working with arrays using dot notation.
+* An Inflector for working with plurals, with support for different languages.

 ## Installation